Searches return a

 - the record no longer matches the search criteria and is skipped

-Because of the race conditions described above, you cannot know how many search results you have while iterating over them.
+Because of the race conditions described above, you can't know how many search results you have while iterating over them.
 You do, however, know the maximum number of results that will be given.